-Speed Zone Books - is a special collection of new books that check out for only 1 week.
+Speed Zone Books - is a collection of new books that check out for only 1 week.
 These books have no reserves or renewals and fines are 50¢ per day.
-The collection consists mostly of best selling fiction and should allow more patrons to read a popular title in a shorter span of time.
-Speed Zone Books are located on the low, two shelf cart in front of the Adult circulation desk.
+The collection consists of best selling fiction and should allow more patrons to read a popular title in a shorter span of time.
+Speed Zone Books are located with the new books.

 Summer Reading Program - PPL has a very active Summer Reading Program for children preschool through completed 4th grade, as well as for completed 5th grade through 12th in the Young Adult Department.
 Young Adults read for "library bucks" which they may spend at an auction of locally donated items.
 Both programs provide crafts, activities and a lot of fun!
 Most importantly, it is an excellent way to keep up reading skills.

 VRS Phone for the Deaf - Video Relay Service (VRS) allows deaf, hard of hearing or speech-disabled persons to place and receive phone calls using American Sign Language (ASL).